Trade Tech Strengthens Customs Expertise and Announces Key Appointment

 Trade Tech is working toward a more integrated approach to Customs Entry, aligning duty classification with Security Filings to create a streamlined process.
 By capturing shipment data before departure, this approach would allow participants to shift their focus to clearance during transit rather than after arrival, reducing delays and improving operational efficiency.

 Trade Tech continues to focus on developing solutions that optimize cargo movement and enhance collaboration between logistics providers, Customs authorities, and other key stakeholders.
-With expanded expertise and technology-driven solutions, Trade Tech is committed to creating a more connected and efficient global supply chain.
+With expanded expertise and technology-driven solutions, Trade Tech is committed to creating a more connected and efficient global supply chain

 Customs Expertise | Trade Tech